UEFA Women's Euro 2029: Confirmed bidders

-All five bids submitted their preliminary bid dossier by 12 March 2025 and submitted their final bid dossier by 28 August, after which the final list of candidates will be known ahead of the host(s) announcement on 3 December 2025.
+All five bids submitted their preliminary bid dossier by 12 March 2025 and submitted their final bid dossier by 28 August 2025, after which the final list of candidates will be known ahead of the host(s) announcement on 3 December 2025.
 Italy withdrew prior to the final bid dossier deadline.
+Portugal withdrew its bid on 20 November 2025 to focus on co-hosting the 2030 FIFA World Cup along with Morocco and Spain.